-Beyond actively engaging relevant stakeholders, the UH broadband office will also post all submitted challenges and rebuttals before final challenge determinations are made, including:
+Beyond actively engaging relevant stakeholders, UHBO will also post all submitted challenges and rebuttals before final challenge determinations are made, including:

-- the provider, nonprofit, or unit of local government that submitted the challenge, - the census block group containing the challenged broadband serviceable location. - the provider being challenged, - the type of challenge (e.g., availability or speed), and - a summary of the challenge, including whether a provider submitted a rebuttal.
+- the provider, nonprofit, or unit of local government that submitted the challenge, - the census block group containing the challenged broadband serviceable location, - the provider being challenged, - the type of challenge (e.g., availability or speed), and - a summary of the challenge, including whether a provider submitted a rebuttal.

-The UH broadband office will not publicly post any personally identifiable information (PII) or proprietary information, including subscriber names, street addresses and customer internet protocol (IP) addresses.
-To ensure all PII is protected, the UH broadband office will review the basis and summary of all challenges and rebuttals to ensure PII is removed prior to posting them on the website.
+UHBO will not publicly post any personally identifiable information (PII) or proprietary information, including subscriber names, street addresses, and customer internet protocol (IP) addresses.
+To ensure all PII is protected, UHBO will review the basis and summary of all challenges and rebuttals to ensure PII is removed prior to posting them on the website.
 Additionally, guidance will be provided to all challengers as to which information they submit may be posted publicly.

-The UH broadband office will treat information submitted by an existing broadband service provider designated as proprietary and confidential consistent with applicable federal law.
+UHBO will treat information submitted by an existing broadband service provider designated as proprietary and confidential, consistent with applicable federal law.
 If any of these responses do contain information or data that the submitter deems to be confidential commercial information that should be exempt from disclosure under state open records laws or is protected under applicable state privacy laws, that information should be identified as privileged or confidential.
 Otherwise, the responses will be made publicly available.
-All PII and data will be encrypted during transmission and the challenge portal will be password protected according to Hawaii Revised Statutes 487N22
+All PII and data will be encrypted during transmission, and the challenge portal will be password-protected according to Hawaii Revised Statutes 487N.